 RECRUITINGChange in maximal inspiratory pressure (MIP)

-Maximal inspiratory pressure measured at the mouth using Powerbreathe KH2 and RP Check devices.
-MIP reflects inspiratory muscle strength and is expressed in cmH₂O.
+Maximal inspiratory pressure (MIP) measured at the mouth using Powerbreathe KH2 devices.
+Results are expressed in cmH₂O.
+Higher values indicate greater inspiratory muscle strength.

 Time frame: 3 months before training, baseline, 3 months (end of training), 6 months, 9 months, 12 months